Enterprise plan directory structure

 • The second (pilot) is for a national disability rights organisation in NZ.

 The second has been very slow, mainly because it involved the migration of an existing website to a new one, which required careful consideration of the organisation's needs, including using 4 languages (English, Maori, NZ Sign Language, AAC), catering for screens-formats (mobile, desktop, braille, screenreaders, kiosk, TV), and personalised profiles to meet accessibility needs.
 There have been six months of extensive experimentation and user testing using a manually created 1,100-page static website prototype.
-Last week, the successful importation of existing content into a CMS database occurred.
-The job now is connecting Pipi 9 up to use this database to automate the future production of all website content.
+Last week, the successful import of existing content into a CMS database was completed.
+The job now is to connect Pipi 9 to this database to automate future production of all website content.

-These notes are about the draft default directory structure used to produce that website.
-All the other 26 existing websites have been migrated to use the same default structure.
+These notes are about the draft default directory structure for that website.
+All other 26 existing websites have now been migrated to use the same default structure.

 Resources